-Parents often have to discuss how child custody agreements will work after a divorce.
+Parents often have to discuss how child custody agreements, or the allocation of parental responsibilities (APR), will work after a divorce.
 Some parents can easily decide when and where a child will be and others may have a long drawn-out battle.
 But, what about the child’s thoughts on custody – can they make the decisions for themselves?

 Here’s what you should know: